mosha8/phonograph/README.md

 # Phonograph

-This project is an experimental Next.js application that serves as an audio media player using TypeScript and Node.js.
+This project is an experimental Next.js application that serves as an audio media player using TypeScript, Graphql and Prisma.
 ## Prerequisites
 Make sure you have the following installed:
 ```
 Node.js (v22)
-pnpm (v9)
+bun (v1)
 docker
 ```